sllessard/adwidget/README.md

 Download JavaScript file and add script tag:

 `<script src="adwidget.js" async></script>`

-Include the following HTML where the ad will be displayed:
+Include HTML where the ad will be displayed:

 `<div id="ireloWidget"></div>`
+*The widget with center itself inside containter for #ireloWidget.

 ## Configuration
 adwidget.js can use the following settings: